 - For environments utilizing staging: Administrators should publish their changes to the live site before upgrading.
 If this step is missed, you will need to run a full publish (or manually publish changes) as the upgraded system won't know what content changes have occurred since the last publish.

-- Here is the Official Documentation article on Upgrading to Liferay DXP 7.0
+- Here is the Official Documentation:

 Upgrades perform database modifications and not all upgrades complete successfully.
 Creating backups are mandatory and thus available in case a roll back is needed.
 No matter which version of Liferay Portal is being used, having a backup that can be brought up and on-demand reduces the amount of downtime for the environment.

 Create backups for the following (but not limited to): configuration files like the

 portal-ext.properties, the database, and any document library file system (e.g. Sharepoint, Documentum, Nuxeo) repository.
 Backing the application server is also advised to facilitate restoring the environment.
 There is no need to save the search indices because they will be rebuilt after the upgrade.

 Note that in Liferay DXP, the upgrade tool has the ability to restart the upgrade at each failed point of the upgrade process for modules and not the core upgrade.
 However, it is strongly recommended that if there are logical stopping points in the upgrade process (e.g. from Liferay Portal 5.2 to Portal 6.1 EE GA2, then Portal 6.2, and finally DXP 7.0, 7.1, 7.2, or 7.3), administrators should create a backup for a known good point.

 Ensure that the legacy Liferay Portal version does NOT currently have any issues.
 Any exceptions or issues (with data) that are found within the legacy Liferay Portal version need to be resolved prior to any upgrade attempts.
 This extends to issues which prevent portal functionality or usage.